red-one12/visa-client/README.md

-# LMS 🚀
+# VISA 🚀

 ![image alt](https://github.com/red-one12/LMS-client/blob/a929b3768a185faabacd254256909a066a681d72/Screenshot%20(8).png)

-The Library Management System project is a website where users can browse, borrow, and return books.
-Users can log in or register to access private features, like adding and updating books.
-The site will be mobile-friendly and secure, with features like book filters, dynamic titles, and notifications for actions.
-Technologies like React, MongoDB, Firebase, and JWT will be used for building the system.
+A visa management app where users can view, apply for, and cancel their visa applications.
+Only authenticated users can access their applications.
+Users can easily manage their visa details through a simple and secure interface.

 🔗 **Live Demo**: [LMS](https://lm-system-348d1.web.app/)